anyhive/anyhive/README.md

 - [ ] Metered billing for tools/AI: quotas, rate limits, overage prompts, upgrade flows.
 - [ ] Default modern UI themes (Minimal, Neobrutal) with data-attributes/class hooks for customization.
 - [ ] Frictionless developer onboarding: polished Next.js/React Router examples, quickstart CLI.
+- [ ] By default, Moneta Kit will use Stripe as the default PSP since it is the most widely used and supported PSP.

 Mid-term